Sv443/Discord.js-Bot-Skeleton/README.md

 <br><br><br>

+# WARNING
+This project is outdated and will probably not work with the current version v12

 # Instructions to install and run the bot:
 Download or clone the repository and follow these steps to set up and run your bot: